-Yes there’s a slow-motion political horse race out there.
-But it’s also the season for fresh ideas and we’re excited to air some of them out here.
+The 2015 primary season may be a slow motion horserace, but it’s also the season for fresh ideas and we’re excited to air some of them out here.
 For many Philadelphians this year’s election will hinge on huge questions like the state of our public education system.
 But the next mayor and the next City Council will have to tackle more than schools.
 This election is also about what kind of city we want to be.
 What will it take to make Philadelphia a well-planned, more equitable and livable city?
-Where do this year’s crop of candidates stand on our core issues, like transportation, public space, planning, sustainability and preservation?
-Follow along.
+Where do the 2015 crop of candidates stand on our core issues, like transportation, public space, planning, sustainability and preservation?

 As the complex new zoning code is finalized by the ZCC before going to City Council this fall, PlanPhilly will analyze key components of the reform in this digestible new series.
 Nick Gilewicz's stories will tell readers what the code says and how it says it, what the draft identifies as different and new, and in very general terms, what those new things could mean.